dmrl789/findag/docs/prd/FinDAG_PRD_v1.0.md

 - Ensure regulatory compliance with precision timestamping
 - Prevent front-running and improve fairness in high-frequency financial markets
 - Provide institutional-grade transparency and auditability
+- **Production Deployment**: Ready for enterprise-grade deployment with full operational support

 ---